All-Ireland Poc Fada Championship: Comórtas Beirte (Pairs) – Corn Cuailgne (The Cooley Cup) and Corn Na Craoibhe Rua (The Red Branch Cup)

-Shared between the pairing drawn prior to the competition as the Pair returning the fewest combined pucks for the course.
+Shared between the pairing drawn prior to the competition as the pair returning the fewest combined pucks for the course.
 Record holders still to be clarified!
 This competition has now been discontinued.

-Camogie Final – (The Camogie Poc Fada Cup)
+Senior Camogie Final – (The Camogie Poc Fada Cup)

-There are 7 competitors in the Ladies event, although if there is an invitational place/wildcard on offer there may be 8.
-Presently the current champion, the 4 Provincial qualifiers, a qualifier from Co.
-Louth and a qualifier from Co.
-Armagh, the latter 2 counties being the hosts.
-In the past, the invitational/wildcard has gone to the London Cumann.
+There are six competitors in the Senior Camogie Final.
+The current champion, the 4 current provincial champions and an invitational nominee from An Cumann Camógaíochta.